GaetanoCausio/IBMWatsonPlayground/README.md

 Dependency Management: this project is using **carthage**, so please install *carthage* and run `carthage update --platform iOS` in the command line to load the IBM Watson SDK for Swift.

-More specific information over the IBM Watson Swift SDK can be found [here](watson_sdk)
+More specific information over the IBM Watson Swift SDK can be found [here][watson_sdk]
 ## License

 This sample code is licensed under Apache 2.0.
-Full license text is available in [LICENSE][LICENSE].
+Full license text is available in [LICENSE](LICENSE).
 <BR /><BR />
 ***
 *A continuos learning path where passion is the drive.*